airbnb/ResilientDecoding/README.md

 ### Property-Level Errors

 In `DEBUG` builds, `Resilient` properties provide a `projectedValue` with information about errors encountered during decoding.
+This information can be inspected using the `$property.outcome` property, which is an enum with cases including `keyNotFound` and `valueWasNil`.
+This is different from errors since the aformentioned two cases are actually not errors when the property value is `Optional`, for instance.
-Scalar types, such as `Optional` and `ResilientRawRepresentable`, provide a single `error` property.
+Scalar types, such as `Optional` and `ResilientRawRepresentable`, also provide an `error` property.
 Developers can determine if an error ocurred during decoding by accessing `$foo.error` for a property written `@Resilient var foo: Int?`.
-`@Resilient` `Array` properties provide two error fields: `errors` and `results`. `errors` is the list of all errors that were recovered from when decoding the array. `results` interleaves these errors with elements of the array that were successfully decoded.
+`@Resilient` array properties provide two additional fields: `errors` and `results`. `errors` is the list of all errors that were recovered from when decoding the array. `results` interleaves these errors with elements of the array that were successfully decoded.
 For instance, the `results` for a property written `@Resilient var baz: [Int]` when decoding the JSON snippet `[1, 2, "3"]` would be two `.success` values followed by a `.failure`.

 ### `ResilientDecodingErrorReporter`